evansuva/CryptocurrencyCabal/web/content/syllabus.md

 This is a new book under development by a team at Princeton University.
 (There are also lecture videos and slides that correspond to the book.)

+In addition to those books, we will have several readings from both general audience publications, technical documents, and research papers.

 </div>

-# Overview
+## Overview

 For the past 10,000 years, humans have been seeking better ways to store and transfer value.  _Cryptocurrencies_ (most notably bitcoin), provide a way to do this using bits alone without any centralized authority.
-In this course, we will study the technical aspects of cryptocurrencies, as well as the political, legal, and economic issues they raise.
+In this course, we will learn about the cryptographic foundations for cryptocurrencies; networking, software, hardware, and security issues relevant to designing and implementing a cryptocurrency, and consider the economic, legal, and political issues raised by cryptocurrencies.

 ## Expected Background